Here's How Your Trade Avino Silver & Gold Mines Ltd. (ASM) Aggressively Right Now

 ASM’s Market Performance

-ASM stocks went up by 13.52% for the week, with a monthly drop of -2.05% and a quarterly performance of -14.95%, while its annual performance rate touched -15.74%.
-The volatility ratio for the week stands at 5.46% while the volatility levels for the past 30 days are set at 4.79% for Avino Silver & Gold Mines Ltd..
-The simple moving average for the period of the last 20 days is 10.32% for ASM stocks with a simple moving average of -22.86% for the last 200 days.
+ASM stocks went up by 13.33% for the week, with a monthly jump of 6.43% and a quarterly performance of -6.91%, while its annual performance rate touched -13.08%.
+The volatility ratio for the week stands at 7.25% while the volatility levels for the past 30 days are set at 5.05% for Avino Silver & Gold Mines Ltd..
+The simple moving average for the period of the last 20 days is 12.60% for ASM stocks with a simple moving average of -20.89% for the last 200 days.

 Analysts’ Opinion of ASM